-MAT-030 Enrich Math I (2 s.h.)
+MAT-030 Enrich Math I

+(2 s.h.)
 Prerequisite: Consent of instructor.
-This Enrich course will focus on strategies that enable adult students to understand and apply mathematics in their daily lives, at work, and in their leisure hours.
-This course has been designated as a pass/no pass course.
+This Enrich course will focus on strategies that enable students to understand and apply mathematics in their daily lives, at work, and in their leisure hours.
+Credit earned will not satisfy the requirements for an Associate Degree and will not be used in calculating the cumulative grade point average for graduation.
+This course has been designated as a pass/ no pass course.
 (30-0) Instructor's consent required.
 Equivalent to ENRI-047, 40-038.